nathanschwarz/meteor-cluster/README.md

 Meteor Package enabling users to create a Worker Pool on the server to handle heavy jobs.
 It can run synchronous and asynchronous tasks from a persitent / in-memory queue.
+It can also run recurring and scheduled tasks.

 # TaskQueue